I Am a God: Release and reception

 "I Am a God" was released on June 18, 2013, as the third track on West's sixth studio album Yeezus.
 Before its release on the album, he debuted the song at the Metropolitan Museum of Art's Costume Institute Gala in New York City on May 6, 2013.
 West performed the song wearing a "studded mask" and dedicated it to his then-fiancé Kim Kardashian.

-Since release, "I Am a God" has received universal acclaim from music critics, with West's arrogance receiving praise from a number of them.
+Since release, "I Am a God" has received universal acclaim from music critics.
 Jon Dolan of Rolling Stone looked at it as an example on Yeezus of where "Kanye's lyrics are pretty focused" and he renders "his classic themes as petulant primal screams."
 Dolan called the song "a lurching, nightmarish throbber."
 The staff of Billboard wrote of the song: "Through shooting synths, squeals and mushed bass, Kanye revels in all the negativity he's endured -- the hate received for everything from his fashion sense to brand of hip-hop -- and proclaims himself to be a god 'until the day I get struck by lightning.'"
 Ryan Dombal of Pitchfork claimed that the song "is not simply the latest self-important blast from one of pop culture's pre-eminent egoists.
 For starters, the track sounds less triumphant than breathtakingly vexed, crashing in with a gnarled dancehall vocal sample and paranoid sawtooth synths that aim to destroy.
 Here, Kanye raps about loyalty, respect, threesomes, and, yes, croissants with the urgency of someone being chased by a 30-ton steamroller."
 Dombal claimed for the primal screams to pierce the song and bring "the beat's heaving evil" to a brief halt.